Concepts¶

 Global Sliders¶

-Define sliders in the master panel that any card can reference:
+Define sliders in the master panel that any panel can reference:

 // Master Panel